q3769/conseq4j/README.md

 This API style provides the client with a sequential executor of type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
-Consider using this style when you need the [syntax and semantic richness](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html#method.summary) of that JDK API for your executor.
+Consider using this style when your executor requires the [syntax and semantic richness](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html#method.summary) of that JDK API.

 #### API: